 Volume V: The good neighbour: Australian peace support operations in the Pacific Islands, 1980–2006

-Volume V will deal with the story of Australia’s contribution to peace in the near region of the South Pacific.
+Volume V deals with the story of Australia’s contribution to peace in the near region of the South Pacific.
 This contribution took place at two levels.
-First, over time the Australian Government attempted to promote collaboration between the nations in the region to prevent the breakdown of democratic governance and civil society and to build regional solidarity – a process that might be described as regional “neighbourhood watch”.
+First, over time the Australian government attempted to promote collaboration between the nations in the region to prevent the breakdown of democratic governance and civil society and to build regional solidarity – a process that might be described as regional “neighbourhood watch”.
 Eventually, however, Australia’s contribution to peace moved to another level, when regional neighbourhood watch needed to be bolstered by military logistic support, then unarmed preventative intervention (peacekeeping), and eventually armed reactive intervention (peace enforcement).

 By comparison with the other volumes of the official history, the deployments described in this volume have a high level of involvement by the Australian Federal Police and civilian government officials.
-It includes an appendix describing how Australian police have been reorganised in recent years to deal with these challenges.
+It also includes an appendix describing how Australian police have been reorganised in recent years to deal with these new challenges.